-Aren't mums great?
+Aren't moms great?
 They got fat and threw up for nine months just so we could kick back in their stomachs (or whatever) and consume nutrients and grow.
-Then they screamed in pain while they grunted us out and, as if that wasn't enough, they spent the next couple of decades teaching us to shit in a toilet, comforting us when our bones or hearts got broken and loving us even when we hurt them.
+Then they screamed in pain while they grunted us out, and as if that wasn't enough, they spent the next couple decades teaching us to shit in a toilet, comforting us when our bones or hearts got broken, and loving us even when we hurt them.
 For today's Question of the Day, we went out to ask strangers precisely how they had hurt their mothers.

-Andres, nurse: Not being there when her father died.
+Andres, nurse: Not be there when her father died.

 When was this?

 Oh, I'm sorry to hear that, man.

 Thank you.
 It’s fine.

 Was it your fault you couldn’t be there?

 No. I’m a nurse, so I couldn’t get out of work.
 I had to take care of a patient.